 The Arrow RH200 is the best hand held rivet gun for your Casita.
 It fits everywhere and is heavy duty.
 I use it for most of my work.

 If you have room to use it, the Astro 1423 hand riveter is a beast.
 Lots of leverage so it’s easy to use and it collects the broken off stems.
-Perfect for high volume jobs like window awnings, working up on the roof, or doing the tri-fold “exploder” rivets.
+Perfect for big jobs like window awnings, working up on the roof, or pulling tri-fold “exploder” rivets.
 If it fits, I reach for the Astro.

 This flushing wand is the tool you need to clean out the hot water tank while changing the anode.
 Insert it all the way in, turn on the water, and twist left to right as you slowly pull it towards you.
 This will get all the sediment out of the tank.